-Cut Back Even More
+Cut Back Your Budget Even More

-If you have cable or a gym membership you may be able to cut back even more in your budget.
+If you have cable or a gym membership, you may be able to cut back even more in your budget.
 If you are serious about getting out of debt, these changes do not need to be permanent.
 You can make the changes and then join the gym again after you are debt-free.

 Take on a Second Job

 No one wants to work two jobs for any length of time, but if you have a serious budget shortfall or if you really want to get out of debt, then this may be a good short-term solution to your problem.
 If you are going to take a second job, make sure it is worth the time.
-It may not make sense to get a job at your nearest fast food joint if you have the skills and ability to work at a higher paying job.
-You can work as a freelancer, or put in overtime at your current position.
+It may not make sense to get a job at your nearest fast food joint if you have the skills and ability to work at a higher-paying job.
+You may also be able to work as a freelancer, or put in overtime at your current position.
 Another option is to work a job that offers tips because you can earn much higher than minimum wage if you work the correct shifts.

-Bonuses, Gifts and Extra Money
+Bonuses, Gifts, and Extra Money

 If you are getting out of debt, you should use your bonuses and any other extra money you receive and put it towards your debt.
-This will help speed up the process of getting out of debt and allow you to return to a more relaxed budget much sooner.
+This earmarking of extra funds will help speed up the process of getting out of debt and allow you to return to a more relaxed budget much sooner.
 If you do not get bonuses through your job, you can still do the same with monetary gifts or a sudden windfall.

 Cash Out Investments, But Not Your Retirement